civicinfo/votebymail/colorado.md

 #### Absentee/Mail-in eligibility
 Colorado votes by mail.
-All voters will be sent a mail ballot.
+All registered voters will be sent a mail ballot.

 #### How to return absentee/mail-in ballot